 2. Go to the wineries around Stellenbosch and Franschhoek.
 The mountain scenery is simply stunning there (I went to university in Stellenbosch).
 Some lovely wineries are Lanzarac, Spier and Boschendal Estate.

 3. Go to a Game Reserve - the best game reserves are up north, if you have a big budget go to one of the big Private Reserves (like Sabi Sabi - http://www.sabisabi.com/) adjacent to Kruger National Park.
 If you don't we have had fantastic experiences at Pilanesberg (not too far from Johannesburg and far easier on the wallet!)

 4. Drive down the Garden Route - this route leading from Cape Town up the east coast to Plettenberg Bay is simply stunning.
 Beautiful places to stay along the way are Knysna, Sedgfield and Wilderness.
 Hire a kayak and explore these towns by water - theres a lot of it!

 5. The final one is a tough one - but I'd recommend going to climb in the Drakensberg mountains (http://www.drakensberg.kzn.org.za/) - some of the highest mountains in South Africa.
 National Park chalets and campsite abound and the mountains are awe inspiring.

 Last thing - going on a township tour (eg: of Soweto - see: http://www.vhupo-tours.com/Soweto_Tours.asp) to see the diversity in how people live in SA is another "must do".

-Good luck and have a great time, South Africa is a stunning place to visit. about 8 years ago
+Good luck and have a great time, South Africa is a stunning place to visit. over 8 years ago